Frequently asked questions

 Cardigan Bays’ resident population of Bottlenose Dolphins is completely wild so we cannot guarantee sightings, however the area we operate in is one of the best in the bay for regular sightings and we know the best places to look.
 We do keep records of every dolphin sighting and on average we see dolphins on 6/10 1 hour trips and 8/10 1.5 hour trips and 9/10 2 hour trips.

 They don’t have a set pattern, believe me we have tried to work it out!
-The biggest factor that can improve your chances of seeing dolphins is calm weather and the lenght of time you are out on the water.
-On choppy or rough days it is simply harder to spot them.
+Our trip times are all based around high tide times so vary from week to week.
+The biggest factor that can improve your chances of seeing dolphins is calm weather and the length of time you are out on the water.
+On choppy or rough days they’re still there, it is simply harder to spot them.

 If you are unsure then we would recommend the 1 hour sailings, that way if you really feel unhappy we will quickly get you back to shore and drop you off.
 It is something that we understand and wont make a fuss about.

 All boats can experience unpredictable movements that can aggravate existing medical conditions.
 We carry people of all ages and abilities but those at greatest risk of shock from vessel movement are those very young and old, people with back/bone conditions, long term medical conditions, pregnant ladies and those with reduced ability.
 We will advise you as best we can but we are not medical experts.
 If you are booking on behalf of others then it is your responsibility to ensure that all medical conditions are disclosed.
 We will do our best to manage the sailing to the least able on board, however the decision to sail is entirely at your own risk.

 Not normally.
 We get extremely busy and recommend that your book in advance.